microchip-pic-avr-examples/dspic33ck-power-dcdc-dual-active-bridge-development-platform/README.md

 This solution showcases the implementation of a Dual Active Bridge (DAB) application demonstration utilizing Microchip's dsPIC33C device, primarily aimed at automotive On-Board Charger applications.
 The DC-DC Dual Active Bridge Development Platform is a versatile development board featuring well-organized components, including an input filter, power stage, auxiliary supply, and a socket compatible with Microchip's latest Digital Power Plug-In Modules (DP PIMs).

-The platform is designed to handle safe voltage levels of up to 700 VDC on the primary side and up to 400 VDC on the secondary side.
+The platform is designed to handle voltage levels of up to 700 VDC on the primary side and up to 400 VDC on the secondary side.
 Additionally, it includes a socket for dsPIC33 plug-in modules, enabling the system to be tested with various controllers.
 The pinout is compatible with EP, CK, and CH dsPIC DSC DP PIMs, ensuring flexibility and ease of use.

 ---